TobiasSH/PU-2017-Kolab/README.md

 ### Preparing and running the python NLP script
 1. `cd` into the directory of nlp.py
-2. Install python dependencies by running this command: `pip install package && pip freeze > requirements.txt`
+2. Install python dependencies by running this command: `pip install -r requirements.txt` (This script and its dependencies requires python 3.5+, and if you have several versions of python it needs to be specified, as follows: `pip3 install -r requirements.txt`)
-3. Run the python script by running this command: `python nlp.py` (Requires Python 3.4+,  if you have several version it needs to be specified: `python3 nlp.py`)
+3. Run the python script by running this command: `python nlp.py` (Same applies here, if you have several python version you need to specify: `python3 nlp.py`)

 ### Visit the website
 - Open <http://localhost:3000> in your web browser

-### MongoDB
+### MongoDB, locally
+### You will have to change server.js database connection and the python script mongodb connection if you want to run everything locally
 1. Run MongoDB: `mongod`
 2. `mongo`
 3. Show databases: `show dbs`